gabrielbull/php-ups-api/README.md

 Adress Validation parameters are:

  * `address` Address object as constructed in example
- * `requestOption` One of the three request options
+ * `requestOption` One of the three request options.
+See documentation.
+Default = Address Validation.
  * `maxSuggestion` Maximum number of suggestions to be returned.
-Max =
+Max = 50

 <a name="quantumview-class"></a>
 ## QuantumView Class